Adult Vocational Student Handbook

 *Please note that some courses require potential students to go through an interview selection process as part of registration.
-Due to the competitive nature of these interviews some student will not be selected to enroll.
+Due to the competitive nature of these interviews some students will not be selected to enroll.
 Students will be selected through the use of a scoring rubric which will be completed by a member of the OU BOCES staff.
 Students are allowed to interview two times per calendar year.

 Proof of Academic Ability Requirement

 Some courses require students to prove their reading and/or math ability prior to enrollment.
 For these types of courses (as outlined in the course catalog) potential students are required to take a TABE placement test.
-In lieu of taking the TABE test, potential students may opt to waive this requirement by providing a transcript from a U.S. high school showing graduation date, an original High School diploma with a raised seal showing graduation date and achievement status, a passing High School Equivalency (TASC/GED) certificate/transcript, or a U.S. college transcript showing enrollment in credit-bearing courses.
+In lieu of taking the TABE test, potential students may opt to waive this requirement by providing a transcript from a U.S. high school showing graduation date, an original High School diploma with a raised seal showing graduation date and achievement status, a passing High School Equivalency (GED) certificate/transcript, or a U.S. college transcript showing enrollment in credit-bearing courses.
 We do not accept foreign, translated, or evaluated transcripts or diplomas.
 Students who have completed their schooling in a language other than English must take a TABE test, and therefore, cannot waive testing.
 Students with an IEP Diploma or CDOS transcript must also complete a TABE test in order to show appropriate skill levels.
 Furthermore, OU BOCES does not accept Penn-Foster or other for-profit and/or distance learning High School transcripts.
 The transcript/diploma must be provided before or at the time of registration and payment.
 OU BOCES will not hold a seat while waiting for a transcript.